-Palliative care helps people with a serious illness feel better – physically, emotionally and spiritually.
+Palliative care helps people with a serious illness feel better; physically, emotionally and spiritually.
 It focuses on improving quality of life at any stage of illness.
-Patients may continue curative treatments and move in and out of care as the need arises.
+Patients may continue curative treatments during palliative care and move in and out of care as needed.

-An example of palliative care is managing pain that may arise with an illness.
+An example of palliative care is managing pain.
 Everyone deals with pain differently.
-We listen to patients, family members and doctors to ensure patients get the right level of relief, at the right time.
+We listen to patients, family members and doctors to ensure patients get the right level of relief at the right time.

 - Managing pain to meet your goals for comfort and awareness